 Due to the risk of copycats and imitators, it’s crucial that a client’s inventions, ideas, designs, and all proprietary information be protected.
 This competitive threat is a potential risk for both enterprise organizations and smaller companies like startups and inventors.

 Companies within most industries are concerned about protecting their product designs or trade secrets, but depending on the size and tenure of the organization, they may approach these concerns differently.
-Regardless of what companies we’re working with, however, we take client confidentiality seriously.
+Regardless of what companies we’re working with, however, we take confidentiality in product design and development seriously.
 Starting with documentation, we put a number of measures in place to ensure that proprietary information remains only in the proper hands.

 Since larger organizations typically have their own legal departments, they usually provide us with their own non-disclosure agreements that are signed by both parties.
 In the case of startups and smaller companies, however, they may not have a non-disclosure agreement or confidentiality agreement (referred to as an NDA or CA, respectively) in place.
 In these instances, we provide an NDA that has worked well for years.

 Additional Ways We Protect Client Information

 As we mentioned earlier, an NDA is a crucial part of protecting details related to the development of a client’s product.
 Additionally, we implement the following protocols that illustrate how we prioritize confidentiality in product design and development:

 - Comprehensive employee training to ensure staff members understand our confidentiality policies and treat our clients’ intellectual property appropriately throughout the entire product development process.

 - Our secure server acts as a storage vault for sensitive product development files.